Randomized controlled trial

-A randomized controlled trial (or randomized control trial; RCT) is a form of scientific experiment used to control factors not under direct experimental control.
-Examples of RCTs are clinical trials that compare the effects of drugs, surgical techniques, medical devices, diagnostic procedures or other medical treatments.
+A randomized controlled trial (abbreviated RCT) is a type of scientific experiment designed to evaluate the efficacy or safety of an intervention by minimizing bias through the random allocation of participants to one or more comparison groups.

+In this design, at least one group receives the intervention under study (such as a drug, surgical procedure, medical device, diet, or diagnostic test), while another group receives an alternative treatment, a placebo, or standard care.

+RCTs are a fundamental methodology in modern clinical trials and are considered one of the highest-quality sources of evidence in evidence-based medicine, due to their ability to reduce selection bias and the influence of confounding factors.

 Participants who enroll in RCTs differ from one another in known and unknown ways that can influence study outcomes, and yet cannot be directly controlled.
 By randomly allocating participants among compared treatments, an RCT enables statistical control over these influences.
 Provided it is designed well, conducted properly, and enrolls enough participants, an RCT may achieve sufficient control over these confounding factors to deliver a useful comparison of the treatments studied.

 Definition and examples

 An RCT in clinical research typically compares a proposed new treatment against an existing standard of care; these are then termed the 'experimental' and 'control' treatments, respectively.
-When no such generally accepted treatment is available, a placebo may be used in the control group so that participants are blinded to their treatment allocations.
+When no such generally accepted treatment is available, a placebo may be used in the control group so that participants are blinded, or not given information, about their treatment allocations.
 This blinding principle is ideally also extended as much as possible to other parties including researchers, technicians, data analysts, and evaluators.
 Effective blinding experimentally isolates the physiological effects of treatments from various psychological sources of bias.

 The randomness in the assignment of participants to treatments reduces selection bias and allocation bias, balancing both known and unknown prognostic factors, in the assignment of treatments.
 Blinding reduces other forms of experimenter and subject biases.

 A well-blinded RCT is considered the gold standard for clinical trials.
 Blinded RCTs are commonly used to test the efficacy of medical interventions and may additionally provide information about adverse effects, such as drug reactions.
 A randomized controlled trial can provide compelling evidence that the study treatment causes an effect on human health.

 The terms "RCT" and "randomized trial" are sometimes used synonymously, but the latter term omits mention of controls and can therefore describe studies that compare multiple treatment groups with each other in the absence of a control group.
 Similarly, the initialism is sometimes expanded as "randomized clinical trial" or "randomized comparative trial", leading to ambiguity in the scientific literature.
 Not all RCTs are randomized controlled trials (and some of them could never be, as in cases where controls would be impractical or unethical to use).
 The term randomized controlled clinical trial is an alternative term used in clinical research; however, RCTs are also employed in other research areas, including many of the social sciences.